nik-216/AI_Helpdesk_Assistant/README.md

 7. Backend retrieves top 10 similar embeddings and sends them with the query to the LLM.
 8. If the query is out-of-scope, a rejection message is returned.
 9. All chat interactions are stored and accessible to the respective admin.
+10. Redis checks if a similar LLM query has been processed recently:
+   - If cached, the cached response is returned.
+   - If not cached, the LLM is queried and the response is stored in Redis.

 ---